dbt-msft/jaffle_shop_mssql/training.md

 ## 2. Learn dbt commands and create models

-Try the walk-through tutorial of using dbt below.
-There are also additional resources found at the end of this section as well.
+Try the walk-through tutorial of using dbt below as well as some exercises for you to try on your own.
+There are also additional resources found at the end of this section.
 Happy modeling!

 ### Tutorial